Soliton Merger Rates and Enhanced Axion Dark Matter Decay: Soliton Mergers and Dark Matter Decay

-This is exactly Eq.~\eqref{eq:formation_rate0}, where in the first line we used conservation of mass in a merger, and in the last line we have used the definition of the halo mass function.
-Here $\rho_m$ is the mean comoving matter density in the Universe.
+Here in the second and last lines we have used the definition of the halo mass function Eq.~\eqref{eq:HMF_PS}.
+In the last line, we also introduced finite $S_{\rm max}$ in the maximum of the integral, and finite mass resolution $M_{\rm res}$ in the minimum.
 From Eq.~\eqref{eq:formation_rate}, we can see that the halo formation rate is proportional to the halo mass function.

 The upper limit in the integral in Eq.~\eqref{eq:formation_rate}, $S_{\rm max}$, should be the largest value of $S$ (which occurs for $M\rightarrow 0$).
 For CDM, $S_{\rm max}\rightarrow \infty$.
 However, the axion Jeans scale (or indeed the free streaming scale of a thermally produced WIMP) provides a natural upper limit and finite $S_{\rm max}$.
-To avoid the divergence of the integral, we only account for halos that merged into $M$ with a mass smaller than $M-M_{\text{res}}$, i.e. replacing the lower limit of the integral with $S(M-M_{\rm res})$.
+To avoid the divergence of the integral, we only account for halos that merged into $M$ with a mass smaller than $M-M_{\text{res}}$, i.e., replacing the lower limit of the integral with $S(M-M_{\rm res})$.
+Furthermore, as noted earlier, convergence of the integral requires retaining finite $\Delta z$ in Eq.~\eqref{eq:f_1_2_CDM_rate}, which retains the exponential factor, until after the integral has been performed.
+Retaining explicit resolution factors everywhere is consistent with the computation of these quantities in $N$-body simulations and in merger trees, which we use to calibrate and check the analytic results.

-Fig.~\ref{fig:halo_formation_compare} compares the halo formation rate for two axion masses, $m_a=10^{-9}\text{ eV}$ and $m_a=10^{-11}\text{ eV}$.
+Figure~\ref{fig:halo_formation_compare} compares the halo formation rate for two axion masses, $m_a=10^{-9}\text{ eV}$ and $m_a=10^{-11}\text{ eV}$.
 For $m_a=10^{-11}\text{ eV}$ the effect of the Jeans scale becomes apparent for $M\lesssim 10^{-4}M_\odot$.
-Comparing to Fig.~\ref{fig:crit_halo}, we notice that although for $m_a=10^{-11}\text{ eV}$ typical fluctuations only become non-linear for $z<20$, there is still significant halo formation occurring at earlier times from rarer fluctuations (consider the $z=30$ curve in Fig.~\ref{fig:halo_formation_compare}).
+Comparing to Fig.~\ref{fig:crit_halo}, we notice that although for $m_a=10^{-11}\text{ eV}$ typical fluctuations only become nonlinear for $z<20$, there is still significant halo formation occurring at earlier times from rarer fluctuations (consider the $z=30$ curve in Fig.~\ref{fig:halo_formation_compare}).
 We further notice that for $m_a=10^{-11}\text{ eV}$ the turn over in halo formation rate at low masses will suppress the formation of critical halos for $g_{a\gamma\gamma}\gtrsim 10^{-10}\text{ GeV}^{-1}$.
 Bearing in mind these considerations, we now estimate the halo major merger rate, and dark matter decay rate from near-critical soliton mergers.